lance-p/angular-parcel/README.md

  ## Installing
  - `fork` this repo
  - `clone` your fork
+ - `cd src`
  - `npm install` to install dependencies

  ## Running the Application
  angular-parcel uses `npm` tasks to build and run the application.
 Once the dependencies are installed, you may run the app.
 Running `npm start` will transpile the TypeScript into ES5 JavaScript and bundle the application with `parcel`, launch a development server at [http://localhost:1234/](http://localhost:1234/), and watch all files.

+ Note - You must be in the `src` directory to run these tasks.

  ### Tasks
  - `npm run build`